dheerajsalokhe/Study-of-Deep-Learning-Models-for-Kidney-Disease-Classification-Using-CT-Images/README.md

-# Study-of-Deep-Learning-Models-for-Kidney-Disease-Classification-Using-CT-Images
+# Kidney Disease Classification Using Deep Learning on CT Images
 This project focuses on classifying kidney diseases using CT images and multiple deep learning models: EfficientNetB0, MobileNetV2, ResNet50, InceptionV3, and Vision Transformer (ViT).
 The dataset used contains annotated CT images categorized into Normal, Cyst, Stone, and Tumor.

-# Kidney Disease Classification Using Deep Learning on CT Images

 **Author**: Dheeraj Atul Salokhe
-**Email**: x23216905@student.ncirl.ie

 ---